 Agency Affected: Department of Homeland Security

 Comments: We reported in July 2013 that DHS planned to finalize goals and objectives for a biometric air exit system before developing an evaluation framework to determine how to evaluate the benefits and costs of a biometric air exit system and compare it with a biographic exit system.
 In March 2014, DHS took initial steps to address our recommendation by finalizing these goals and objectives.
 In November 2014, CBP provided GAO with a copy of its draft evaluation framework, which CBP expects to finalize in late 2015, prior to beginning field testing.
 The draft evaluation framework includes preliminary information about how DHS will evaluate different air exit options, but as of November 2014, the draft framework has limited information regarding time frames and milestones for assessing biometric exit options.
 In June 2015, CBP provided GAO with additional information about metrics for measuring performance and effectiveness that CBP plans to incorporate in the evaluation framework.
-To fully address this recommendation, DHS should finalize the time frames and milestones in its evaluation framework.
+To fully address this recommendation, DHS should finalize its evaluation framework, including time frames and milestones for assessing biometric air exit options.

 Recommendation: To provide reasonable assurance of when DHS will be able provide an assessment of the benefits and costs of biometric air exit options to Congress, the Secretary of Homeland Security should establish time frames and milestones for developing and implementing an evaluation framework to be used in conducting the department's assessment of biometric air exit options.